 By default, the OpenFlow channel between an OpenFlow switch and an OpenFlow controller is a single network connection.
 The OpenFlow channel may also be composed of a main connection and multiple auxiliary connections.
 Auxiliary connections are created by the OpenFlow switch and are helpful to improve the switch processing performance and exploit the parallelism of most switch implementations.
+Auxiliary connections are always initiated by the switch, but may be configured by the controller.

-Each connection from the switch to the controller is identified by the switch Datapath ID and a Auxiliary ID (see A.3.1).
+Each connection from the switch to the controller is identified by the switch Datapath ID and a Auxiliary ID (see 7.3.1).
 The main connection must have its Auxiliary ID set to zero, whereas auxiliary connection must have a non-zero Auxiliary ID and the same Datapath ID.
 Auxiliary connections must use the same source IP address as the main connection, but can use a different transport, for example TLS, TCP, DTLS or UDP, depending on the switch configuration.
 The auxiliary connection should have the same destination IP address and same transport destination port as the main connection, unless the switch configuration specifies otherwise.
 The controller must recognise incoming connections with non-zero Auxiliary ID as auxiliary connections and bind them to the main connection with the same Datapath ID.